 A DEXA scan is a test that measures bone mineral density.
 Short for dual-energy X-ray absorption, the DEXA scan helps your doctor evaluate bone health and determine the likelihood of osteoporosis or bone fractures.
-This scan can also help detect if cancer has metastasized, or spread, to the bones.
+This scan also may help detect if cancer has metastasized, or spread, to the bones.

 If you are diagnosed with cancer, your doctor may perform a baseline DEXA scan before and during treatment in order to monitor your bone health.
 Based on the results, your doctor will determine if measures should be taken to help prevent bone loss.